 - Don't believe false promises on $15 an hour minimum wage

-- Hospitality industry head Carol Dover minimum wage was never intended to be a living wage
+- Minimum wage was never intended to be a living wage

-- Time to pay up?
-Minimum wage increase would bring benefits, consequences
+- Minimum wage increase would bring benefits, consequences

 - $15 Minimum Wage - Apps, Order Kiosks, And Robots Will Make It Irreverent For The Fast Food Industry